Hydrogen State of the Union: Where We Stand in 2024

 RMI is helping energy-intensive industries understand how new international markets for clean hydrogen will evolve — including those for low-emissions hydrogen derivatives like ammonia and methanol and direct-reduced iron ore.
 With green hydrogen projects taking off at scale, we are focused on potential market development bottlenecks and see three interconnected areas that require urgent attention.

 First: demand.
 The challenge — and the opportunity — of 2024 will undoubtedly be hydrogen offtake.
 While many factors are creating barriers to renewable and low-carbon hydrogen commercialization, scant offtake contracts are the biggest cause of project delays.
 The good news is this is a problem that sector leaders have spotted and are addressing through radical collaboration.
-RMI is partnering with public and civil society leaders in initiatives such as the US Department of Energy-backed H2DI, and the Clean Energy Ministerial Hydrogen Initiative’s Hydrogen Breakthrough Agenda’s Demand Creation & Management Priority Action that brings together the World Bank, WBCSD, Mission Innovation, the World Economic Forum, Hydrogen Council, H2Global, UNIDO, UN HLCC, and the Hydrogen TCP.
+RMI is partnering with public and civil society leaders in initiatives such as the US Department of Energy-backed H2DI, and the Clean Energy Ministerial Hydrogen Initiative as co-coordinators of the Breakthrough Agenda’s Hydrogen Demand Creation & Management Priority Action which brings together the World Bank, WBCSD, Mission Innovation, the World Economic Forum, Hydrogen Council, H2Global, UNIDO, UN HLCC, and the Hydrogen TCP.

 We believe several factors will spur heavy industry and transport to take the leap to engage low-emissions hydrogen developers, including a growing sense of urgency to meet carbon reduction goals and the investment cycles of many assets coming due.
 The shipping industry, potentially the largest industrial consumer for low-emissions hydrogen by mid-century, is a case in point.
 Over the past three years, companies have launched the first methanol-fueled vessel, ordered more than 250 methanol-fueled ships, and placed the first-ever order for ammonia-fueled vessels.
 This year stands to bring bigger news, with already over 30 shipping leaders committing to scale up use of renewables-based hydrogen fuels to nearly 11 million tons by 2030.